-I read a great piece by Zeke Ashton from Centaur Capital on how funds blow up.
+I read a great quote by Zeke Ashton of Centaur Capital on how funds blow up:

 “In almost every case of catastrophic failure that we’ve observed, we believe the root cause can ultimately be boiled down to one or a combination of just five factors.
 The five factors are 1) leverage 2) excessive concentration 3) excessive correlation 4) illiquidity and 5) capital flight” Zeke Ashton

 Most investors start the investment process by looking up.
 The objective: make money.
 Identify those stocks which can go up a lot and fill the portfolio with them.
 They focus on the upside.
 Very few investors start out by looking down.
 Instead asking, “What could go wrong?
 What downside protection do the stocks provide?
 What happens if the expected scenarios fail to materialise?”